IAmJuniorB/PyMaths/README.md

 > ##### **Returns:**

+        - ψ:
-        ψ to the 25th decimal
+                to the 25th decimal

         return 1.465_571_231_876_768_026_656_731_2

 ---